betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaElements/Obstacle/Overview.md

 - Proctects the Seedling from Cows
 - Cows physically can step anywhere, but they choose not to.
 Comfort

-A stump is an obstacle for cows but not for planters.
+A stump is an obstacle for cows but not for plantors.

 ### Obstacle for Snow